 Have you ever wondered how frequently two different buses on different routes will meet at the same stop?
-Or how many candies you need to buy to ensure that you have an equal number to distribute in goodie bags, where each bag has a set number of chocolates and gummies?
+Or how many candies you need to buy to confirm that you have an equal number to distribute in goodie bags, where each bag has a set number of chocolates and gummies?
 These kinds of everyday problems can be solved by understanding and finding the lowest common multiple.

 Main Subheading